DonkulosisLabs/pixel_map_rs/README.md

   of your use case.
 * In order to simplify and optimise pixel map operations, the pixel map is always square, and the number of pixels in each dimension must be a power of two.
-* The efficiency of operations as well as memory usage efficiency degrades as the number of adjacent pixels with differing values increases.
-So, this structure is best suited for manipulating image data having a high degree of homogeneity.